mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2018-10-25: Note how results are backed for aggregate, distinct, and find operations
 * 2018-06-07: Deprecated the count helper.
 Added the estimatedDocumentCount and countDocuments helpers.
 * 2018-03-05: Deprecate snapshot option
 * 2018-03-01: Deprecate maxScan query option.